MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-develop-connect-apps.md

 Now that we have the username and password, we can connect and authenticate, which you can do from code, or API explorers such as Postman or Fiddler.
 In the [Exploring the APIs with Postman and basic authentication](#exploring-apis-with-postman-and-basic-authentication) section, we use Postman.

-## Setting up Microsoft Entra ID based authentication
+## Set up Microsoft Entra ID based authentication

 Sign in to the [Azure portal](https://portal.azure.com) to register [!INCLUDE[d365fin_long_md](includes/d365fin_long_md.md)] as an app and thereby provide access to [!INCLUDE[d365fin_long_md](includes/d365fin_long_md.md)] for users in the directory.